-Try to keep your mind busy, If they see the other parent or not. try new things with your children.
-Stay positive stay happy.
+Try to keep your mind busy, If they see the other parent or not.
+Try new things with your children.
+Stay positive, stay happy.

-Call authorities each and every time they threaten you, get restraining orders, non molestation orders
+Call authorities each and every time they threaten you, get restraining orders, non-molestation orders

-If they don’t see the other parent, and you don’t have much family around, join support groups, join toddler groups, connect with other for you and your children, if they are older, dancing or martial arts, tennis, football, soccer, hockey, team sports are good so they can make new friends, as can you with other parents.
+If they don’t see the other parent, and you don’t have much family around, join support groups, join toddler groups, connect with others for you and your children, if they are older, dancing or martial arts, tennis, football, soccer, hockey, team sports are good so they can make new friends, as can you with other parents.

 They to get enough rest and sleep.

-Find your sense of humour, truly it helps.
+Find your sense of humour.
+Truly, it helps.

-A narcissist only ever puts themselves first.
+The narcissist only ever puts themselves first.

 Some are dangerous, be careful.

 When they come at you, hang up the phone, close the door.
-Saying No. do not let them in your home, retreat, rethink and only respond if you need to do so.
+Saying No. do not let them in your home.
+Retreat, rethink and only respond if you need to do so.

-keep communication by, messages or email.
+Keep communication by messages or email.

-Also as the children get older, if they need to see if they can.
+Also, as the children get older, if they need to see if they can.

-Teach your children to put themselves in other’s shoes, and teach them empathy.
+Teach your children to put themselves in others’ shoes and teach them empathy.

 Teach them if something doesn’t feel right, don’t do it.

-Focus on creating a new happier life for you and your children, take the steps each day, you can and you will.
+Focus on creating a new happier life for you and your children.
+Take the steps each day, you can, and you will.

-why they always think they are right.
+Why do they always think they are right.

-Why they argue.
+Why do they argue?

 Scapegoat and golden child

-Help with Overcoming trauma bonding and anxiety online course.
+To help with overcoming the trauma bond and anxiety course.